-This project is a “deep-retrofit” of a 170-year old grade II listed Victorian townhouse.
-It is the first listed building in England to meet the AECB Silver Performance Standard and in June 2014 the project was announced as finalist in the AJ Retrofit Awards.
-In February 2016 the project won the CIBSE Building Performance Award - Residential Building of the Year in recognition of achieving such a high energy performance whilst protecting the historic character of a listed building.
+This project is a deep retrofit of a 170-year-old Grade II listed Victorian townhouse.
+It was the first listed building in England to meet the AECB Silver Performance Standard and the project won the CIBSE Building Performance Award - Residential Building of the Year in recognition of achieving such a high energy performance whilst protecting the historic character of a listed building.

 Using Passivhaus methodology, the estimated Space Heat Demand of the 170sqm building has been reduced by over 75% from 180kWh/m2/yr (5,631 kgCO2e) to 40kWh/m2/yr (1,251 kgCO2e) and the air leakage reduced from 9.6ach to 1.8ach.

 Prior to the application of internal insulation, wireless sensors (connected to an internet gateway) were installed into the walls of the building.
-The monitoring of the building fabric moisture is on-going and at the 18th International Passivhaus Conference in April 2014, Harry Paticas delivered a paper summarising the results.View more Homes
+The monitoring of the building fabric moisture is on-going and was presented at the 18th International Passivhaus Conference.